 Learning from this, David is equally proud of the MicroCare Product Stewardship philosophy.
 “I’ve tried to be even more pro-active with clients, and even more assertive on safety.
 You’ve got to respect the chemistries you work with,” he concluded.

 David feels modern business works best as a team effort.
 “Most of my greatest successes have been collaborations with engineering and the customers; it’s always a collective win, a team win,” he said.

 Most recently, the family of Tergo™ cleaning products is another big group “win” in which David was deeply involved.
 Many clients have decided they don’t want any solvents containing chlorine but they still need the great cleaning results which chlorine provides.
 To pull it all together, MicroCare assembled a team of a dozen cleaning and chemistry experts.

 “It was remarkable to be working such experienced people, with hundreds of years of combined, hands-on field experience,” David recalled.
 “We were able to conceptualize a new formulation that works great and met all the regulatory restrictions.”
 The result is the new Tergo™ CFCF cleaning fluid.

 On a Personal Note

 Today, David lives in North Carolina, within a few miles of the Atlantic Ocean.
-“Annemarie has tolerated me for 25 years,” he said with a laugh.
+“Annemarie has tolerated me for over 25 years,” he said with a laugh.
 “We have two kids, one of each, all grown up.
 Sometimes we baby-sit my daughter’s horse — a quarter horse paint, 15 hands — and these day’s she’s ridden just for fun.
 She’s just a thousand-pound pet.”